 Browsers may contain bookmarks, favorites, and passwords.
-This may include multiple browsers such as IE, Edge, Chrome, Firefox, or TOR.
+This may include multiple browsers such as IE, Edge, Chrome, Firefox, and TOR.

 Emails may be locally stored in the old computer in the AppData folder.
-This is likely when email clients are using POP3 rather than IMAP.
+This is likely when email clients are using POP3 rather than IMAP. (though POP3 is seldom used now.)
 Webmail Users (accessing email through a browser) are not affected by this.